-In an effort to stop the widening of the hole in the ozone layer, the international community banned the use of ozone-destroying chemicals through the Montreal Protocol first signed in 1987.
+In an effort to stop the widening of a hole in the ozone layer, the international community banned the use of ozone-destroying chemicals through the Montreal Protocol, first signed in 1987.

-The treaty has had sizable impact on preserving the ozone layer.
-Evidence of its recovery is mounting, though there are still some concerns about the ozone at lower levels of the atmosphere.
-Of particular note has been the reduction in human-made chlorofluorocarbons (CFCs), one of the primary contributors to ozone depletion.
+The treaty has had a sizable impact on preserving the ozone layer.
+Evidence of its recovery is mounting, although there are still some concerns about the ozone at lower levels of the atmosphere.
+Of particular note has been the reduction in human-made chlorofluorocarbons (CFCs), one of the primary causes of ozone depletion.

 CFC-11 was once commonly found in refrigerants, aerosol sprays and Styrofoam.
 The chemical compound was banned in developed countries by the Montreal Protocol in the mid-1990s, with the rest of the world following suit by 2010.

-CFCs last for about 50 years, and some of it still gets into the atmosphere thanks to old appliances and building insulation materials made before the '90s.
-With the ban on their use, however, concentrations of CFC-11 have fallen by 15 percent since their peak in 1993, according to a 2018 statement from the U.S. National Oceanic and Atmospheric Administration (NOAA).
+CFCs last for about 50 years, and some of the compounds still get into the atmosphere today from old appliances and insulation materials made before the '90s.
+With the ban on their use, however, concentrations of CFC-11 have fallen by 15% since their peak in 1993, according to a 2018 statement from the U.S. National Oceanic and Atmospheric Administration (NOAA).

-But that decline has been slowed recently.
-A study published in the journal Nature found that while the decline of CFC-11 in the atmosphere was consistent from 2002 to 2012, it slowed down by 50 percent after this period.
-Concurrent with this slow down in the decline was an increase of CFC-11 emissions between 2014 and 2016.
+But that decline has slowed recently.
+A 2018 study published in the journal Nature found that while the decline of CFC-11 in the atmosphere was consistent from 2002 to 2012, it slowed by 50% after this period.
+Concurrent with this slowdown in the decline was an increase of CFC-11 emissions between 2014 and 2016.

-The increase of CFC is both "unexpected and persistent," according to the researchers who uncovered it, with a 25 percent increase above the average from 2002 to 2012.
+This CFC spike is both "unexpected and persistent," according to the researchers who uncovered it, with a 25% increase above the average from 2002 to 2012.

 As for where all this new CFC is coming from, researchers engaged in some detective work to find potential suspects.
-The destruction of buildings with CFC-11 in the insulation or the HVAC was eliminated as a culprit because it simply didn't fit the data.
+The destruction of buildings with CFC-11 in the insulation or the HVAC was ruled out because it simply didn't fit the data.